-NEC OncoImmunity AS and Oslo University Hospital Team Up to Develop a Diagnostic for COVID-19 using Artificial Intelligence
+NEC OncoImmunity AS and Oslo University Hospital Team Up to Develop a Diagnostic for COVID-19 Using Artificial Intelligence

-Current technologies involve extensive trial and error to define exactly which parts of the pathogen induce robust immunity.
-These so called immunodominant epitopes need to be identified for the general population.
+Current technologies involve extensive trial and error to define exactly which parts of the pathogen induces robust immunity.
+These so-called immunodominant epitopes need to be identified for the general population.
 These demanding, work-intensive and time-consuming steps are necessary to develop tests to monitor the T-cell response to viruses such as SARS-CoV-2 (the infectious virus that causes COVID-19).

 The development of such an AI platform will not only help to contact-trace and control transmission against COVID-19.
 In fact, the platform developed by NOI and NEC in this project will be to a large degree pathogen/disease agnostic and may be used in future emergency settings to rapidly develop novel diagnostics against new emerging pandemics caused by novel dangerous infectious agents.